seeliang/ie8-js/README.md

 ie8-js
 ====

-* Discontinued / finally, not ie8
+* Discontinued / finally, bye ie8, thank you for the ride

 ie8 js fix for foundation framework and common ie8 css issues